 Postdocs are encouraged to review the assessment tools, templates, and additional resources for creating an IDP hosted: IDP Workshop Resources.

-In addition, check at the my IDP exploration resource through Science Careers to broaden you career horizons.
+In addition, check out the my IDP exploration resource through Science Careers to broaden you career horizons.
 There you can create a free account, examine your skills/interests/values, learn about different scientific career paths, and can build your IDP online to store electronically.

 Professional Development Opportunities